 Because of the amount of time this process takes, it may not be the preferred method of assessment for shorter contracts.
 When you’re trying to fill a temporary position, spending a relatively large amount of time properly assessing a candidate might not be worth the investment.

-What your organization needs to do: listen to the data and start writing your work sample questions for your open permanent positions.
+What your organization needs to do: listen to the data and start writing your for your open permanent positions.

 3. Scoring rubric